 - Publications, conferences/abstracts, awards

-- Statement of career goals and plans
+- Statement of career goals

-- Names and emails of mentors
+- Names and email addresses of mentors

 - Mentoring plan